 A: Fellows, postdocs and visiting professors are not allowed to choose their own offices.
 The Center assigns office spaces based on a variety of factors and we are unable to accommodate requests for specific offices.

 A: The Office of Information Technology assigns NetIDs ninety days in advance of your appointment start date.
 They will not assign the NetID earlier than that.

 Q: When can I move into my office and how long I can stay after my appointment?

 A: We try to be as flexible as possible, but what this means is that we’re being flexible to outgoing fellows as well as the next group of fellows coming in.
 For this reason, the date when you can move in and move out is treated on a case-by-case basis.
-It’s best to check with Susan Winters or Kim Girman if you plan to arrive earlier than September 1 or you’d like to stay in Princeton past July 1.
+It’s best to check with Dawn Disette or Kim Girman if you plan to arrive earlier than September 1 or you’d like to stay in Princeton past July 1.

 Q: Can I mail packages in advance of my coming to Princeton?